sajeetharan/SajeeWeb/blog/2018/03/2018-03-25-how-to-configure-localization-on-asp-net-core-project/index.md

 ---
-title: "How to configure localization on Asp.Net Core project"
+title: How to configure localization on Asp.Net Core project
-utcDate: "2018-03-25"
+Date: '2018-03-25'
 categories:
-  - "developer"
+  - developer
-  - "visualstudio"
+  - visualstudio
-  - "vscode"
+  - vscode
 tags:
-  - "asp-net-core"
+  - asp-net-core
-  - "c"
+  - c
-  - "dotnetcore"
+  - dotnetcore
-  - "localization"
+  - localization
-  - "mvc"
+  - mvc
-  - "nuget"
+  - nuget
-  - "razor"
+  - razor
-  - "sample"
+  - sample
+utcDate: '2025-04-24T09:52:37.500Z'
 ---

 In this post I'll walk through the process of adding localization to an **ASP.NET Core** application.
 Localization in ASP.NET Core is almost similar to the way it works in the ASP.NET 4.X.
 You have to define a number of .resx resource files in your application, one for each culture you support.
 You then reference resources via a key, and depending on the current culture, the appropriate value is selected from the closest matching resource file.